 The EIA, either in the form of a full report or simpler registration form, must be prepared by a qualified environmental engineering firm and approved by the competent environmental protection authority.

 A re-assessment report is required where major changes are made to a project's nature, scale, location, production process or waste treatment measures; or where construction of the project has not commenced within five years after approval.

-Environmental protection facilities: these are required for projects where pollutants are handled on site.
+Environmental protection facilities are required for projects where pollutants are handled on site.
 They must be designed, engineered and operated simultaneously with the main body of the construction project.

 Local environmental protection authorities will carry out examination of environmental protection facilities upon completion of construction.
 Projects can be put into formal operation only after issuance of an Inspection and Acceptance Letter confirming that the project has passed examination.
 This typically follows a period of trial operation lasting about six months.

 A system of waste discharge control permits is in effect for air, water and noise.

 A project may not discharge waste without a discharge permit or exceed the permitted discharge volumes.
 To obtain a discharge permit, an enterprise must have passed examination by the environmental protection authority by demonstrating that suitable waste treatment facilities have been installed and that the waste to be discharged after treatment complies with both national and local standards.

 Local environmental protection authorities exercise ongoing supervision on all operating projects through waste discharge sampling.

 Foreign businesses operating in China must take care to protect their valuable intellectual property (IP) rights: trade names and brands; copyrights; patentable inventions; trade secrets and know-how.
 IP strategy should be considered early in the investment planning process, and monitored, updated and implemented on a continuing basis.